abazilla/JavaScript30/readme.md

 A nice little demonstration of flexbox, but will be hard to remember all the flexbox intricacies.
 Some incredibly useful things:
 1. ` .class > * ` which will target the children of the class.
 2. ` .class > *:first/last-child` which targets the first/last child element of the class

+### 6. Type Ahead

+This is super useful to know how to do, since it is used in websites all the time.
+RegExp is a very versatile tool for text too.